lf-lang/playground-lingua-franca/examples/C/src/fault-tolerance/README.md

 This can be added when the task output exists.
 This ensures that the task output is emitted only when the task succeeds.

 - `Coordinator` (not part of the `Task`) :
 The `Coordinator` is not part of the `Task`.
 This reactor manages the proactive task abortion.
-It receives the segment number to re_execute from the Task reactor, and determines whether the remaining segments can still meet the deadline.
+It receives the segment number to re-execute from the Task reactor, and determines whether the remaining segments can still meet the deadline.
 If not, it halts execution early, otherwise, it triggers a reexecution through the Task reactor.

 On startup, the `Task` reactor sends its configuration as a struct of `task_info_t` to the corresponding `Coordinator` reactor.
 This includes the `task_num`, `dead_line`, `num_of_segs`, `wcet_f`, and `wcet_s`.
 This is for the modular design to separate the `Task` and the `Coordinator`, and not duplicate the input parameters of the `Task`.